dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

         - https://wasi.dev/ mentions several possible runtimes: Wasmtime, WAMR, WasmEdge, wazero, Wasmer, wasmi, and wasm3.
         - An important criterion is popularity/activity in development as the WASM standard is evolving and needs a lot of developers to implement it.
         - This leads to considering [Wasmtime](https://wasmtime.dev/) or [Wasmer](https://wasmer.io/).
-        - Interaction with C# is especially important for us so we will use **Wasmtime** because the integration via a NuGet package is more up to date and there is more active development in tooling and other dotnet projects use it. [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) provides access to wasmtime API
+        - Interaction with C# is especially important for us so we will use **Wasmtime** because the integration via a NuGet package is more up to date and there is more active development in tooling and other .NET projects use it. [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) provides access to wasmtime API

 - **bundling wasm runtime with MSBuild?**
     - compatibility👍